Lakshmi Priya

-Lakshmi Priya (née Sabeena Abdul Latheef; born 11 March 1985) is an Indian actress who appears in Malayalam films.
+Lakshmi Priya (née Sabeena Abdul Latheef; born 11 March 1985) is an Indian actress and politician who appears in Malayalam films.
 She is also known for her participation in Bigg Boss Malayalam Season 4.

-Lakshmi Priya was elected as Vice President of Association of Malayalam Movie Artists (AMMA) in 2025.
+Lakshmi Priya was elected as Vice President of Association of Malayalam Movie Artists (AMMA) in 2025 and resigned in 2026.

 Early life

 She was born on 11 March 1985 to Kabir, who was from Haripad, and Ramlath, in a Muslim family.
 She has two sisters.
 Her parents divorced when she was two-and-a-half years old.
 Since then, she was raised by her paternal uncle Latheef, who was her guardian.
 Born in Kayamkulam, she was brought up in Nooranad, where she lived with her grandmother, paternal uncle and aunt in her father's ancestral home.
 Lakshmi Priya was estranged from her parents.
 She first met her father at age five, until age 14, she believed that her mother died while she was still alive.
-Lakshmi Priya had her school education from St.Mary's LPS in Charummoodu, CBMHS Nooranad, and PUM Vocational Higher Secondary School in Pallickal.
+Lakshmi Priya had her school education from St. Mary's LPS in Charummoodu, CBMHS Nooranad, and PUM Vocational Higher Secondary School in Pallickal.
 She did not complete her higher secondary education.
 At age 16, she began acting in professional plays.
 She is also a dancer and has won the Kalathilakam title.

-Career
+Acting career

 She has done a lot of supporting roles in Malayalam film industry.

+Political career

+Lakshmi Priya has been an outspoken supporter of the Bharatiya Janata Party (BJP) and the Rashtriya Swayamsevak Sangh (RSS)-affiliated Sangh Parivar.
+She has stated that her association with the ideology dates back to her school days, when she contested an election as a candidate of the Akhil Bharatiya Vidyarthi Parishad (ABVP).
+Following the BJP losing its sole assembly seat in the 2021 Kerala Legislative Assembly election, she publicly reaffirmed that she would remain a "Sanghputri" ("daughter of the Sangh") and continue voting for the BJP regardless of its electoral fortunes, describing her political beliefs as rooted in the ideology rather than electoral success.

+In 2026, Lakshmi Priya formally entered electoral politics by joining Twenty20 Party, an ally of NDA (led by Bharathiya Janata Party) and was initially announced as a candidate for the Kerala Legislative Assembly election from the Perumbavoor Assembly constituency.
+However, her candidature was later withdrawn after her name was found missing from the voter list, and she was replaced by Jibi Pathikkal.